popup-city-research/experiments-and-results/README.md

 **Dates**:
 **Retro article**:
 **Extra**: (for docs, extra context etc)
-(note from chance: there were some great experiments of LottoPGF at ZuVillage Georgia.
-I've reached out to Nico one of the founders to see if anything has been written about it and if not to softly nudge to try to get a retro done)
+(note from chance: Nico said he can likely get a retro finished by Sept 20)

 ---